 Energy companies are also seeking out unfarmed ground that can be rented for solar panel use.
 This provides a way for farmers to produce income that is not subject to markets or the weather.

-Three months ago, COUNTRY Financial customer, Donald Sievers started using solar energy on his farm.
+Three months ago, COUNTRY Financial client, Donald Sievers started using solar energy on his farm.
 While he was reviewing this option, he discovered that “Illinois is trending towards promoting solar energy and with the tax credits, it seemed like the economically feasible thing to do.”
 He has already noticed a drop in his bills due to the switch to solar energy.

 As more farms go green, government subsidies and state incentives continue, and the cost of panels continues to go down, solar energy is becoming more and more popular.
 According to Sievers, “clean energy is the way of the future and I want to be a part of it.”
 It seems the future of solar energy is as bright as the sun.